 Conversely, many of what were once considered traditional female roles are held by men.
 For example, several of the company’s principal nurse managers are male.

 But why has Vets Now bucked the trend when it comes to female leaders?

-According to Fiona, whose background is in human resources, it’s simply that people are seen as people and those who want to make a difference are afforded the opportunity to progress — regardless of their gender.
+According to Lisa, whose background is in digital marketing, it’s simply that people are seen as people and those who want to make a difference are afforded the opportunity to progress — regardless of their gender.

 Read more: At the Cutting Edge: Aoife tells how Vets Now provides perfect launchpad for career

 “Our recruitment strategy is simple,” she said.
 “We recruit the best people for the job.
 It’s purely down to ability and, just as importantly, their potential to fit in with our culture and ethos.

 "We actively target vets and vet nurses — men and women — who aspire to be high achievers and we assure them there is no glass ceiling.

 “Once they're in the door, we encourage them to take responsibility for their development and to fulfil their potential.

 “And we will always be flexible in our approach to supporting those with external responsibilities or commitments.”